Walt Dated World

 The area served as a preview for EPCOT Center in 1981-1982 and showed a film titled "A Dream Called EPCOT" beginning on June 1, 1981.
 The space later served as a Disney-MGM Studios preview area from 1987-1989.
 Starting in mid 1987, animator Harry Holt could be found for several years toward the exit doing drawings.
 "The Walt Disney Story" was shown for the last time on October 5, 1992.
 The display area was used for annual passport redemption starting in 1993 and then became a part of the 25th Anniversary Welcome Center and later in 2011 the area was renamed the Town Square Theater.
 The exhibits are no longer in place but the mural is still intact, although it can no longer be seen by guests.
 The film was originally presented in double theaters.
 One of these was later remodeled to show cartoons.
 The majority of the area is now used as a queue and meet and greet area for the talking Magician Mickey character.
 Many of the audio quotes used in "The Walt Disney Story" are now used in the "One Man's Dream" film that is now playing at Disney's Hollywood Studios.

-"The Walt Disney Story" was later released as an educational film and is available on VHS but be warned of the edition that has a picture of Walt standing next to a window with a shadow of Mickey.
+"The Walt Disney Story" was later released as an educational film and was available on VHS but be warned of the edition that has a picture of Walt standing next to a window with a shadow of Mickey.
 This tape is edited and not the same film that was shown in the theme park!
 In addition to being a bad pan-and-scan version, about five minutes have been chopped off and replaced with a new introduction and ending with a costumed Mickey Mouse inside the Disney-MGM Studios (now Disney's Hollywood Studios) animation building.

-For many years, there was a display in the postshow that featured scale models and an owl named Hoot Gibson that was going to be in the Western River Expedition.
+For many years, there was a display in the postshow area that featured scale models and an owl named Hoot Gibson that was going to be in the Western River Expedition.
 He spoke the script below when a button was pushed near his display.
 On June 1, 1981 when "The Walt Disney Story" film was changed out to "A Dream Called EPCOT", Hoot's spiel changed.
 He later gave a different speech when the Disney-MGM Studios sneak preview was being held.
 After that park opened, the owl was removed.

-Hoot Gibson Postshow
+Original Hoot Gibson Postshow

 (Hoot Gibson is asleep in a tree branch.
 Next to him is a branch with a book on it called "Our Family Tree".
 An Audio-Animatronic programming board is below.
 Hoot is heard snoring and then wakes up.)